szabgab/perlmaven.com/sites/en/pages/inheritance-and-method-modifiers-in-moo.md

 Here you can see that both subroutines were executed and both received the same 4 parameter.
 The first parameter is the representation of the object itself (we'll talk about that elsewhere) and then the 3 parameters.

-Regarding order the code in the <b>before method modifier</b> was executed before the subroutine in the parent.
+Regarding order the code in the **before method modifier** was executed before the subroutine in the parent.
 That's where the name 'before' come from.

 ## Method modifier: after

-Similar to the 'before modifier' Moo also provides and <b>after method modifier</b>:
+Similar to the 'before modifier' Moo also provides and **after method modifier**:

 ```perl
 after move_by => sub {